Historical Facts You’ll Wish Weren’t Really True

 This makes the Boston Tea Party look tame.
 In January of 1919, an enormous molasses tank burst in the North End of Boston.
 While a molasses flood might sound like a scene from Cloudy with a Chance of Meatballs, it was no laughing matter.
 The tank contained—and released—nearly two and a half million gallons of the sticky substance, which surged through the streets at a whopping 35 miles per hour.
 It was essentially a full-on tidal wave, reaching nearly fifteen feet tall and killing twenty-one people.
 A hundred and fifty more people were injured, and buildings and houses were knocked from their foundations.
 Emergency responders had trouble reaching the victims since they had to clamber through the sticky sludge.
 It took Bostonians weeks to clean up the mess, and many residents would claim that, in the summer heat, they could smell the sickly-sweet odor of molasses even years later.
 Don’t miss these tricky U.S. war history questions most people never get right.

 A computer once did in 40 seconds what took a mathematician an entire lifetime

 Say it isn’t so!
 While not gross or scandalous, this history fact is still something of a downer.
 William Shanks, a nineteenth-century mathematician, spent his entire life calculating the digits of pi.
 He successfully calculated the first 527 digits, and found another 180 digits, though those calculations were incorrect.
 But calculating the first 527 digits is still impressive… or, rather, it was in 1873.
 In 1958, a computer calculated that same number of digits in less than a minute…and then calculated another ten thousand.
 Perhaps it’s better poor Shanks wasn’t alive to see that.
 If it’s any consolation, though, humans did invent that computer.
-We bet you didn’t know that these famous historical “events” never actually happened.
+These are the most bizarre coincidences throughout history.